 The Urban Creators was founded in North Central Philadelphia 2010 by a diverse group of young people, unified by a vision to bridge the gap between isolated communities and transforming a 2-acre garbage dump into a farm.
 We spent our first year organizing door-to-door to gauge the interest and ideas shared by community members and stakeholders, and designing our theory of change.
 We spent our second year clearing away debris and planting the first seeds of our movement to remediate the polluted soils of injustice in North Philly.
-Our third year saw the transformation this land into LIFE DO GROW; our urban farm, Community Resource and Innovation center, and our home.
+Our third year saw the transformation of this land into LIFE DO GROW; our urban farm, art gallery & creative hub.

 Jeaninne Kayembe is a Black Queer up and coming thought leader and multi-media artist in this generations industries of entertainment, civic engagement, food security, and arts/environmental activism.
 Jeaninne came to Philadelphia from California seeking opportunities to use the arts and youth organizing as a vehicle for social change.
 At age nineteen she took part in co-founding Urban Creators where she is currently the Co-Executive Director and Executive Producer of "HoodStock Community and Arts Festival.”
 The magic of HoodStock creates a platform for under-served communities, city government, and artists to celebrate impactful collaborations on an Urban Farm.
 Jeaninne's artistic lens, network, and community continue to play a major role in the direction and development of Urban Creators initiatives.
 Not only does she fuel UC but also is a consultant for YOUTH SPEAKS, teaching a network of literary organizations how to build capacity through civic and community engagement to have a SUSTAINABLE impact on the environment where they hold programming.